Perspective | My company is cutting commuter benefits because of covid. Can I get them back?

 In a recent study, Harvard Business School researchers found a significant increase in housing costs — what they call the “remote premium” — for employees shifting to an all-remote work environment.
 Naturally, that premium falls heaviest on those who can least afford it; the researchers estimated that the lowest-income households would need as much as an additional 10 percent to 15 percent added to their earnings to compensate for those increased housing costs.
 In another study of energy consumption trends in the early months of the pandemic, a Tufts University researcher found that while industrial and commercial electricity consumption dropped 12 percent to 14 percent, residential electrical consumption rose by 10 percent.
 Employers that are saving money on commercial rental and utilities by converting to an all-remote workforce might consider passing those savings to employees to help offset their increased residential housing and utilities costs.

-Reader Query: What perks has your employer cut or added as a result of the pandemic?
+Query for readers: What perks has your employer cut or added as a result of the pandemic?
 Let me know at work.advice.wapo@gmail.com.

 ―